mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ### `strict_multi_stmt`

+This option is disabled by default since MaxScale 2.2.1.
+In older versions, this option was enabled by default.

-When a client executes a multi-statement query, all queries after that will be routed to the master to guarantee a consistent session state.
-This behavior can be controlled with the **`strict_multi_stmt`** router option.
-This option is enabled by default.
+When a client executes a multi-statement query, it will be treated as if it were a DML statement and routed to the master.
+If the option is enabled, all queries after a multi-statement query will be routed to the master to guarantee a consistent session state.

-If set to false, queries are routed normally after a multi-statement query.
+If the feature is disabled, queries are routed normally after a multi-statement query.

-**Warning:** this can cause false data to be read from the slaves if the multi-statement query modifies the session state.
-Only disable the strict mode if you know that no changes to the session state will be made inside the multi-statement queries.
+**Warning:** Enable the strict mode only if you know that the clients will send statements that cause inconsistencies in the session state.

 ```
-# Disable strict multi-statement mode
+# Enable strict multi-statement mode
-router_options=strict_multi_stmt=false
+router_options=strict_multi_stmt=true
 ```

 ### `strict_sp_calls`